 Coordination Meeting: The provisions on acceptance and inspection involve different frameworks.
+Selected Issue: Should the section be approved in principle?

 1. There are differences in language and content between Article 2A and Article 2 dealing with acceptance and what constitutes acceptance.
 Article 2A does not refer to acts inconsistent with the seller's ownership because the arrangement of separate possession and ownership in a lease makes that ownership rule irrelevant.
 Licensing is similar in reference to ownership and use rights.
 Current revised Article 2 (sales) and Article 2A also differ in language and structure regarding whether action with respect to the goods is sufficient to signify acceptance.